-An overview of Kenya’s industries and the state of the economy as it pursues recovery and sustainability in the wake of the COVID-19 pandemic
+We talk to the Kenya National Chamber of Commerce and Industry about the state of the Kenyan economy as it pursues recovery and sustainability in the wake of the COVID-19 pandemic.

 Third only to Nigeria and South Africa, Kenya boasts one of sub-Saharan Africa’s largest economies.
 Its national government is widely recognised for its investment-friendly outlook, regularly implementing reforms to streamline both foreign and local investments.

 Since gaining independence in 1963, Kenya’s industrialisation has faced impediments such as limited domestic purchasing power, reduced government budgets, issues in mismanagement and poor infrastructure.
 A favourable balance of trade has been difficult for the country to navigate in the face of accelerated population growth, unemployment levels, and widespread poverty in certain areas.